player3930/mb-amplified/README.md

 # Modern Beta: Amplified for Fabric

 Modern Beta: Amplified is a mod that innovates upon the open-source Modern Beta by b3spectacled and generates Beta 1.7.3 terrain doubled in breadth and in height.
+Scroll to "Changes from Original Mod" to see other changes made to world spawning.

 ![2022-02-08_21 33 49](https://user-images.githubusercontent.com/100810554/159571135-4bc8810b-3d05-4a87-97ae-35701d3b723a.png)